Skip to main content

 Add Your Agent to Your App Workflow

-Once your agent is created and configured, you can edit and test by returning to Intelligence in your app.
-The agent can now be added into Automations.
-You can also use the agent whenever you see the Agent ✨ button in Elementum, through Microsoft Teams, Slack, and through phone integrations.
+Once your Agent is created and configured, you can edit and test by returning to Intelligence in your app.
+The Agent can now be added to Automations.
+You can also open the Agent wherever you see the Agent button in Elementum, or use it through Microsoft Teams, Slack, and phone integrations.